FormidableLabs/spectacle/README.md

 ## FAQ

-_How can I easily style the base components for my presentation?_
+**_How can I easily style the base components for my presentation?_**

-Historically, custom styling in Spectacle has meant screwing with a theme file, or using gross `!important` overrides.
+Historically, custom styling in Spectacle has meant screwing with a theme file, or using `!important` overrides.
 We fixed that.
-Spectacle is now driven by [emotion](https://github.com/emotion-js/emotion), so you can bring your own styling library, whether its emotion itself, or something like styled-components or glamorous.
+Spectacle is now driven by [emotion](https://github.com/emotion-js/emotion), so you can bring your own styling library, whether it's emotion itself, or something like styled-components or glamorous.
 For example, if you want to create a custom Heading style:

 ```javascript
 import styled from 'react-emotion';